Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Empirical Evidence: Double Descent in Practice

-\paragraph{General Setup.} We aim to investigate whether the double descent phenomenon, widely observed in model generalization setup, also extends to OOD detection.
-To explore this, we perform experiments on multiple DNN architectures: ResNet-18~\citep{7780459}, a 4-block convolutional neural network (CNN), Vision Transformers (ViTs)~\citep{dosovitskiy2020image} and Swin Transformers \citep{liu2021swin}. \paragraph{Model Setup.} To replicate double descent, we follow the experimental setup from~\citet{nakkiran2021deep}, which uses ResNet-18 as the baseline architecture.
+\paragraph{General Setup.} We perform experiments on multiple DNN architectures: ResNet-18~\citep{7780459}, ResNet-34 (Appendix~\ref{Appendix:ResNet-34}), a 4-block convolutional neural network (CNN), Vision Transformers (ViTs)~\citep{dosovitskiy2020image} and Swin Transformers \citep{liu2021swin}. \paragraph{Model Setup.} To replicate double descent, we follow the experimental setup from~\citet{nakkiran2021deep}, which uses ResNet-18 as the baseline architecture.
 We apply a similar setup to the 4-block CNN model, ViTs and Swin.
-We vary the model capacity by altering the number of filters (denoted as \(k\)) per layer, with values ranging from \(k = 1\) to \(k = 128\).
-ResNet-18, which uses 64 filters, operates within the overparameterized regime.
+We vary the model capacity by altering the hidden dimension (denoted as \(k\)) per layer, with values ranging from \(k = 1\) to \(k = 128\).
+ResNet-18, which uses a hidden dimension of 64 channels, operates within the overparameterized regime.
 The depth of the models is kept constant to isolate the effects of width (effective model complexity).
-The convolutional models are trained using the cross-entropy loss function, with a learning rate of 0.0001 and the Adam optimizer for 4\,000 epochs.
+The convolutional models are trained using the cross-entropy loss function, with a learning rate of $10^{-4}$ and the Adam optimizer for 4\,000 epochs.
 This extended training regime ensures that models converge for all explored model widths.
 Moreover, each experiment is conducted five times (with different random seeds).
-Finally, further details on the experimental setup for the Transformers are given in the Appendix~\ref{appendix:experimental_setup}. \paragraph{Label Noise.} To induce the double descent effect, we introduce label noise into the training set by randomly swapping 20\% of the labels.
-This setup simulates real-world scenarios, where noisy data is common.
+Further details on the experimental setup for the Transformers are given in the Appendix~\ref{appendix:experimental_setup}. \paragraph{Label Noise.} To observe the double descent effect, we introduce label noise into the training set by randomly swapping 20\% of the labels.
+This setup simulates real-world scenarios, in which noisy data is common.
 The models are trained on this noisy dataset but evaluated on a clean test set.
 Random data augmentations, including random cropping and horizontal flipping, are applied during training.
+Experiments on the noiseless case are presented in \ref{appendix:noiseless_imbalanced} and OOD risk curves are presented in \ref{appendix:OOD_risk}.